Patio Floor Ideas – Now that you’re planning to create a new patio or redesign the old one, you’ll need some patio floor ideas to get started.

-You just need to prepare the area and spread enough pea gravels all around.
+You just need to prepare the area and spread enough pea gravel all around.
 Don’t forget to install plastic or metal edging around the chosen area first to keep the pea gravel in place.
 If you want stronger and more durable flooring, consider mixing them with epoxy.

 9. Circular Paver Floor

 This patio’s floor is fine-looking in its simplicity.
 As the edge was done with rectangular pavers, the inside was finished with small square pavers that are arranged circularly.
-Add metal furniture with patio umbrella to enjoy your summer vacation at home.
+Add metal furniture with a patio umbrella to enjoy your summer vacation at home.